EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Approach

 where $\theta = (\psi, \phi)$.

 $f_{\psi}$ is usually composed by a sequence of relatively simple transformations to approximate arbitrarily complex distributions with high representation power.
-In this work, we choose RealNVP \citep{dinh2016density} based on affine coupling transformations as the flow model\footnote{The details of RealNVP are provided in the supplementary section.}.
-Recently, \citet{teshima2020coupling} has shown that normalizing flow models constructed on affine coupling layers can be universal distributional approximators.
+In this work, we choose Real NVP \citep{dinh2016density} based on affine coupling transformations as the flow model\footnote{See appendix \ref{app:realnvp} for the details of Real NVP.}.
+Recently, \cite{teshima2020coupling} has shown that flow models constructed from affine coupling layers can be universal distributional approximators.

 Data imputation relies on the inter-feature dependency that is usually intractable and hard to capture in the data space $\mathcal{X}$ with the presence of missing entries.
-Therefore, we make the following two assumptions.
+Therefore, we make the following two assumptions related to NF.

-\paragraph{Assumption 1:} The inter-feature dependency in the latent space $\mathcal{Z}$ is simple and can be characterized by a multivariate Gaussian distribution, that is:
+\paragraph{Assumption 1} The inter-feature dependency in the latent space $\mathcal{Z}$ is simple and can be characterized by a multivariate Gaussian density, that is: